 An educational record is maintained for each student in the Office of the Registrar, and the information contained therein is used in counseling and advisement.
 The Family Educational Rights and Privacy Act of 1974 provides former and current students with certain rights regarding the review of their educational record.
 The act also protects the confidentiality of a student’s record and generally requires that the student’s written consent be obtained before information is released unless the information requested is considered directory information.
 Access to a student’s record without the written consent of the student may be provided to professional employees of Dutchess Community College who have legitimate educational interest and certain other authorized personnel.
 In keeping with the act, the College has on file a policy and procedure statement regarding student records.
 It is contained in the Professional Staff Handbook, available in the Office of the Dean of Student Services.

 Essential student records are permanently archived.
-In 2008, Dutchess Community College converted to a new information system.
+In 2008, DCC converted to a new information system.
 Some non-essential records were not retained.

 Students should be aware that altering a transcript is considered falsifying an academic record and a violation of the student code of conduct.

-The Office of Student Activities is primarily concerned with the enhancement of the student’s college experience through involvement in extracurricular activities and development of leadership and interpersonal skills.
-The office staff seeks to involve students in campus governance and service, and to stimulate interest and interpersonal communication through a variety of educational, cultural, and social programs.
-The office staff designs these programs to help students achieve their highest level of academic and personal success.
+The Office of Student Activities is primarily concerned with enhancing students’ college experiences through involvement in extracurricular activities and development of leadership and interpersonal skills.
+The staff seeks to involve students in campus governance and service, and to stimulate interest and interpersonal communication through a variety of educational, cultural, and social programs.
+These programs are designed to help students achieve their highest level of academic and personal success.

 Student Government Association